lhs544/Prediction-of-Heavy-Ion-Charge-State-Ratios-and-Elemental-Composition-of-Solar-Wind/README.md

 If you are interested, please refer to it.

-After finishing the research, I would like to post the code that I finally organized.
+After finishing the research, I would like to post the code that I organized.
 Thank you.